AdvCosmoExgalSchool/.github/profile/README.md

 ### Python Environment

 Firstly you will need Python `>=3.10`.
 To check which version of Python you are using you can run `python --version` on the command line.
-There are various ways to install specific Python versions including your Linux software provider and homebrew. `pyenv` is a very good way of keeping track of multiple Python installations if you want to install a tool to help managing Python versions.
+There are various ways to install specific Python versions including your Linux software provider and homebrew. `pyenv` is a very good way of keeping track of multiple Python installations if you want to install a tool to help manage Python versions.

 Once you have ascertained you have a compatible Python version you can install the Python packages you will need.
 These are listed, along with installation instructions, below.

 - `Synthesizer`: A forward modelling python package.
 To install first clone the repo with `git clone https://github.com/flaresimulations/synthesizer.git`, enter the repo and then run `pip install .`.
 - `CAMB`: Code for Anisotropies in the Microwave Background - Install with `pip install camb`.
-- `cobaya`: Code for bayesian analysis.
+- `cobaya`: Code for Bayesian analysis.
 Install with `pip install cobaya`.

 ### Simulation Dependencies

+For the simulation workshop, the setup is a little bit more involved.
+You will need some software packages required by the code and will need to compile the simulation code itself.

+This setup is described in detail in the workshop [README](https://github.com/AdvCosmoExgalSchool/SWIFT-Workshop/blob/main/README.md).